 The 155th Open at St Andrews

-Attend The Open with PerryGolf by Gordon Dalgleish
+The Open Golf Vacation Packages with PerryGolf by Gordon Dalgleish

-The 155th Open Championship returns to the iconic Old Course at St Andrews, the birthplace of golf and one of the most revered venues in the sport.
-Steeped in tradition and history, the Old Course offers a timeless test for the world’s greatest players, where every bump, bunker, and breeze has shaped legends for over a century.
+The 155th Open returns in 2027 to the iconic Old Course at St Andrews, the birthplace of golf and one of the most revered venues in the sport.
+Steeped in tradition and history, the Old Course offers a timeless test for the world’s greatest players, where every bump, bunker, and breeze has challenged legends for over a century.

 The PerryGolf Difference